Tree pyramidal adaptive importance sampling: Adaptive importance sampling with tree pyramids

+\todo{OT: Do we quantify the different flavors of the algorithm anywhere?
+JFL: Not yet, I think the implementation of the two flavors has a bug and the results are not convincing, I'll see if i can fix it and comment on the results.}

-The algorithm described in Algorithm~\ref{alg:TP}, corresponds to the standard TP-AIS (sTP-AIS) which is an implementation that follows the standard multiple importance sampling weighting \cite{Cappe04}, where importance weights are computed using each individual mixture component as the proposal distribution:
+Depending on the choice for sampling, weighting and resampling, different flavors of TP-AIS can be implemented.
+The algorithm described in Algorithm~\ref{alg:TP}, corresponds to the \emph{standard} TP-AIS (sTP-AIS) which is an implementation that follows a weighting scheme known as \emph{standard} in multiple importance sampling \cite{Cappe04}, where importance weights are computed using each individual mixture component as the proposal distribution,